 Have you ever noticed the word Internet capitalized?
 How about the word Web?
 The linguistic jury is still out on these newfangled technology terms, but generally speaking, the Internet is one great big, specific place.
 The Web is just another word for that same place.

 Wait — what about websites?
 Do they get capitalized?
 Only if you’re referring to the name of an actual site, like Writing Forward.
-A website can be any number of pages online.
-Think of it like a city in Chile, which is similar to a website on the Web or Internet.

 Common Capitalization Errors

 Folks often think that capitalization should be applied to any word that’s deemed important.
 Here’s an example: